Many compounds are only partially dissociated into ions in aqueou... | Channels for Pearson+

 Dissociation of Acids

 Dissociation refers to the process by which an acid separates into its constituent ions in solution.
-In the case of trichloroacetic acid, it partially dissociates into hydrogen ions (H⁺) and trichloroacetate ions (CCl₃CO₂⁻).
-Understanding the extent of dissociation is crucial for calculating the concentration of ions in solution, which directly affects properties like freezing point.
+For weak acids like trichloroacetic acid, this process is not complete, meaning only a fraction of the acid molecules release protons (H⁺) and form anions.
+Understanding the degree of dissociation is crucial for calculating the concentrations of ions in solution.

 Recommended video: